 The Grad Plus Loan is a non-need based, low-interest loan made to graduate students.
 Students may borrow an amount up to the cost of attendance less any financial assistance.
 This can be helpful in covering the rest of the cost of tuition.

 Steps After DepositingTranscripts:If you were admitted provisionally, contact your previous university's office of the registrar and ask them to email or mail a copy of your final, official transcripts to our Office of Graduate Admissions.Graduate Admissions OfficeFr.
 O'Connell Hall620 Michigan Ave NEWashington, DC 20064Accepting Financial Aid:

 HousingThere are many areas to live around the campus and DC area.
 Catholic University is conveniently served by the Metro (specifically the Red Line) so access to and from campus is easy.
 Some of the more popular areas are Brookland, Silver Spring, Bethesda, Friendship Heights, NoMa, H Street, Chevy Chase, Clarendon, and Hyattsville.
 All are metro accessible.
 There are also three apartment complexes within walking distance of campus.
 These are listed in order of convenience and price (higher).

 There are also resources available for on-campus and off-campus housing:

-After paying your enrollment deposit and officially joining the class, schedule your on-boarding meeting.
+After paying your enrollment deposit and officially joining the class, we'll be reaching out to you in early Spring to schedule your on-boarding meeting.
 This is an opportunity for you to improve your resume and discuss internship and career goals.
 You should try to update your resume and cover letter to reflect the guidelines.
 Students are not required to have an internship by the start of the program, and we will work with all students to acquire an internship.
 One of the important parts of the program is having an internship to get experience in business and help you develop good time management skills.
 Resources include: